-(2017/2018) This is a work-in-progress (November 2017) project presenting some features of the interactive virtual reality (VR) application we are developing at the VRxAR Labs research group at Linnaeus University.
+(2017-present) This is a work-in-progress (November 2017, May 2018) project presenting some features of the interactive virtual reality (VR) application we are developing at the VRxAR Labs research group at Linnaeus University.
 The prototype is influenced by our Open Data Exploration in Virtual Reality research project.
 In collaboration with the Department of Languages and the Department of Computer Science at Linnaeus University, we display Twitter data collected within the scope of the Nordic Tweet Stream initiative (NTS; dynamic corpus of tweets, geo-location tagged with an origin in the Nordic countries) in an immersive VR environment.
 The VR application allows exploration of the data both based on location and time.
 From a linguistic point of view, this is an interesting way to investigate potential language differences based on location and time in a more immersed scenario.
 On top of that, such scenarios allow VRxAR Labs to explore approaches of interface and interaction design for a VR.
 The presented work is a case study using data from Twitter.
 The VR tool is data-agnostic and able to visualise, besides tweets, data from different contexts.

 With Dr. Aris Alissandrakis [VRxAR Labs research group],

 Prof. Mikko Laitinen, Prof. Jukka Tyrkkö, Dr. Magnus Levin [Department of Languages], and

 journal (VARIENG eSeries), software demonstration (ADDA 2), software demonstration (ICAME 39), ODXVR x NTS poster (3rd Big Data Conference at Linnaeus University, Dec 1, 2017)